mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 If you're selling a B2C product for $20 a year then this seems like the obvious way to go.
 If your average annual contract value (ACV) is $100,000 then accepting bank transfers should also be an easy decision.

 In the future I also want to push back more on custom payment terms and requests to fill out forms.

+Update: this has worked quite well for me so far, everyone was able to find a card they can use eventually.

 ### Annual only